kfei/code2html/README.rst

 -----
 Do you like reading source code on your mobile devices?

-HTML is a light-weight format (unlike PDF or EPUB) that can be easily readed on every browser-included mobile device.
+HTML is a light-weight format (unlike PDF or EPUB) that can be easily read on every browser-included mobile device.

 ``code2html`` is a tool converts source code repository to HTML format files so